 Meet Artist and Educator Prinita Thevarajah

 At the intersection of art and education, Prinita Thevarajah (she/her) connects the personal, the institutional, and the spiritual to navigate the multiple realms of healing.
-Prinita recently joined contemplative mentor Kirat Randhawa for a Transformative Healing discussion around The Decolonization of Wellness.
+Prinita recently joined us for a discussion around The Decolonization of Wellness.

 This is my older sister’s from the 90s.
 I grew up on hand me downs.
 I wouldn’t be where I am today without the femmes and queers that I am surrounded by.
 Imagining radical futures and building alongside generous teachers, comrades, and co-conspirators saves me over and over.